hkauhanen/verbal-roots/README.md

 #### Ignore low data languages

 It is also possible to run the analyses without taking low-data languages into account.
-Again, from an R session in the `Rsession` folder:
+Again, from an R session in the `Rsession` folder, run the following (but only after the above steps have been taken to generate the main analysis):

 ``` r
 source("../R/batch_main_analysis_ignore_low.R")